Category: Big Adventures

 #freeLEJOG: What Happened To Tegan Phillips & Charlie The No-Budget Touring Bike?

 Last summer I offered to give away a full touring bike and equipment.
 The winner was Tegan Phillips, a South African student looking for a way to spend a month or so before starting a semester as an overseas student in the UK.
-Tegan won the giveaway by making this awesome video: Then she turned up at my flat in […] Continue reading →
+Tegan won the giveaway by making this awesome video: Then she turned up at my flat in Bristol and wobbled off to catch a ferry to Spain.
+Her blog about this trip, Unclipped Adventure, was – quite literally – the best blog I’d ever read about cycle touring.
+Now?
+She’s cycling through Africa with her whole family.
+Her amazing blog continues here, but… Continue reading →